 Another example comes from a letter to her family describing incidents in her writing of Isis Unveiled.
 She is saying where she got her knowledge:

 Because somebody who knows all dictates to me ... and even He [the Master] is not always required, for, during His absence on some other occupation, He awakens in me His substitute in knowledge . ..
 At such times it is no more I who write, but my inner Ego, my 'luminous self’, who thinks and writes for me.'
-[Sinnett's Incidents in the Life of Mme.
-Blavatsky, p157, 1913 Ed. link to PDF version of book]
+[A. P. Sinnett Incidents in the Life of Mme.
+Blavatsky, p157, 1913 Ed.]

 The term has various meanings, which differ with every school of philosophy and sect.
 Thus Sankarâchârya renders the word as “understanding”; others, as “the internal instrument, the Soul, formed by the thinking principle and egoism”; whereas the Occultists explain it as the path or bridge between the Higher and the Lower Manas, the divine Ego, and the personal Soul of man.
 It serves as a medium of communication between the two, and conveys from the Lower to the Higher Ego all those personal impressions and thoughts of men which can, by their nature, be assimilated and stored by the undying Entity, and be thus made immortal with it, these being the only elements of the evanescent Personality that survive death and time.
 It thus stands to reason that only that which is noble, spiritual and divine in man can testify in Eternity to his having lived.
 (H.P.
 Blavatsky)